 Do you have a sore throat, a cold, or have been coughing lately?
 In winter especially, living in dense environments makes it easier for viruses to spread.
 In the first of our series on Traditional Chinese Medicine (TCM), we worked in collaboration with TCM practitioner William Lo 盧文健中醫師 to bring you a trusted guide to natural Chinese Medicine remedies for coughs and colds.

-How does TCM view coughs and colds?
+How does Chinese Medicine view coughs and colds?

 The pathology of colds and coughs are different.
 TCM sees diseases as a disharmony between bodily function and climatic factors.
-For example, if someone’s qi level is low, it’s difficult to cope with a change of climate, and will lead to illness.
-To address someone catching a cold, I would treat the qi dysfunction at the dermal level, allowing the body to expel the cold-causing pathological factors from body.
+For example, if someone’s qi level is low, it’s difficult to cope with a change of climate and will lead to illness.
+To address someone catching a cold, I would treat the qi dysfunction at the dermal level, allowing the body to expel the cold-causing pathological factors from the body.

 Coughs are, unsurprisingly, due to a dysfunction of the lung.
 In TCM, qi is dynamic – it moves up and down, in and out.
 The lungs are responsible for qi moving downward so a dysfunction causes air to move upwards instead of downwards, manifesting as a cough.
-To treat a cough we focus on regaining the proper qi movement of lung.
+To treat a cough we focus on regaining the proper qi movement of the lung.